 Katja and Ellen go off to find a supermarket and a restroom.

 Mani, “You said it, surveillance is mostly nothing.”

 “Plus, nobody gave us a target, an address and photos.
 We had to find this ourselves.
 Just glad Gerard was able to come up with names.”

 “First we find out what is inside the feed store.
 If we rip off this man, it will make waves, Francisco Calderon is certain to find out.
 It will make him more cautious.
 If we decide to go, it will be at least a year, let him settle down.”

-Ellen and Katja return, they nibble chicken salad from plastic containers, Coke Zero from plastic bottles.
+Ellen and Katja return, they nibble chicken salad from plastic containers, sip Diet Coke from plastic bottles.
 More nothing, just as they stuff empty plastic back in the plastic bag, a cargo van fronts the gate, black man hops out, unlocks it, van drives in.

 “Mani, check it out, just close enough to see if bags are involved.”